FAQs

 13. Is there a set-up charge to build our performance benchmarks?

-14. What is and is not included in the set-up fee?
+14. What is and is not included in onboarding fee?

 Performance benchmark creation: